How to Transfer Frontier Mail to Office 365? 2 Methods

 Do’s

-- Clean Your Mailbox: Delete old spam and “Deleted Items” before starting the transfer to save time.
+- Clear Your Email: Delete old spam and any deleted items before starting the migration to save time.

 Don’ts